 Copenhagen is a fun and bustling city, Design*Sponge has already put together a very nice travel guide outlining ideas for shopping and cafes by neighborhood and even a few hotels.
 The national museum is very well done and free to boot.
 When in town I always try to get to the Design museum which generally has a good mix of historic and contemporary work on display.
 The resistance museum is pretty good too and not very far from the royal palace.
 Looking to cover a lot of ground while exploring town?
 No sweat!
 Copenhagen has a free bike sharing program called City Bike with banks of bikes available all around the city.
 Learn more about the program online here.

-For a nice lunch or fika while in Copenhagen, try Café Norden–great food, great service, nice people watching in a convenient spot.
+For a nice lunch or fika while in Copenhagen, try Cafe Norden–great food, great service, nice people watching in a convenient spot.
 Illums Bolighus is right nearby too which is always a good spot for window shopping or more high-end souvenirs.
 For a quick meal or snack, casual but always fresh, Joe n’ the Juice all around town is a safe and tasty bet.
+For a more gourmet meal, Kul won’t disappoint.
 For travel snapshots with a view pay a visit to the Rundetårn, a seventeenth century tower originally built as an observatory.
 For 25DKK you can climb to the top by way of a massive spiral ramp (can you believe they used to race horses then bikes up and down the ramp?); it’s a little windy but the view is worth it.
 If castles are your thing, a visit to Frederiksborg Castle just outside of town may be in order.

 Roskilde is an ancient town about 35k west of Copenhagen (about 25 minutes by train) with a beautiful cathedral and wonderful Viking ship museum as well; worth a visit if you have the time.
 Also outside of Copenhagen but worth exploring if time/energy allows are the towns of Skagen and Aalborg.
 If it’s of interest, there are Viking burial grounds near Aalborg.